sikol/sk-config/README.md

 ## Supported compilers

-`sk-config` is tested with MSVC 19.29 (VS 2019 16.10) and clang-cl 11.0.1
+`sk-config` is tested with:

+* MSVC 19.28 (VS 2019 16.9) on Windows
-using the Microsoft STL.
+* Clang 11.0.1 on Windows
+* Clang 11.0.1 on Linux
+* GCC 10.2 on Linux

 It should work with any reasonably-compliant compiler supporting C++20.

 ## Configuration file format